CrunchyData/postgres-operator/hugo/content/Installation/_index.md

 Adjust these settings to meet your local requirements.

-## Manual Installation - Create Kube RBAC Controls
+## Default Installation - Create Kube RBAC Controls

 The Operator installation requires Kubernetes administrators to create Resources required by the Operator.
 These resources are only allowed to be created by a cluster-admin user.

 Specifically, Custom Resource Definitions for the Operator, and Service Accounts used by the Operator are created which require cluster permissions.